Large Language Models of Code Fail at Completing Code with Potential Bugs: Dataset Details

-Then, for each accepted-rejected pair, we remove all comments and empty lines, and check the followings.
+Then, we remove all comments and empty lines for each accepted-rejected pair and check the following.
 (1) Neither submission contains \texttt{exit()} or \texttt{system} calls, as they cause trouble for execution.
-(2) The first halves of the two submissions contain at least one non-white-space difference, including case difference, space/indent difference, or different variable names for the assignment operator.
+(2) The first halves of the two submissions contain at least one non-white-space difference, including case difference, space/indent difference, or variable names for the assignment operator.
 (3) The character-level edit distance between the first halves of the two submissions is smaller than 20.
-Regarding the threshold of 20, we sampled 100 pairs of submissions with various edit distances and qualitatively verified that under this threshold, the differences between the two submissions are, in majority cases, focused semantic changes (aka likely bug fixes), and not refactoring or re-implementations.
+Regarding the threshold of 20, we sampled 100 pairs of submissions with various edit distances.
+We qualitatively verified that under this threshold, the differences between the two submissions are, in the majority of cases, focused semantic changes (or likely bug fixes) and not refactoring or re-implementations.

 The above process resulted in 492 pairs of prefixes from rejected-accepted solutions from 94 ``A''-level problems.
-We manually inspected all the pairs to ensure the pairs satisfies the desiderata described in \Secref{sec:dataset}.
-Namely, we identify the following 4 cases. \begin{enumerate} \item The prefix from the accepted solution is already a complete program that passes all the test cases.
-This can happen when the accepted solution is very short, for example, fewer than 3 lines, and/or followed by comments or unnecessary code.
-This counts for 26 pairs. \item The prefix from the rejected solution and the prefix from the accepted solution are semantically equivalent, up to variable name normalization.
-This counts for 33 pairs. \item The prefix from the rejected solution contains no control flow (e.g. \texttt{if}, \texttt{for}, \texttt{while}) and no output clause.
-In this case, a completion can simply ignore the prefix.
-This counts for 141 pairs. \item The prefix from the rejected solution is bound to output wrong answers upon certain input.
+We manually inspected all the pairs to ensure the pairs satisfy the desiderata described in \Secref{sec:dataset}.
+Namely, we identify the following cases. \begin{enumerate} \item The prefix from the accepted solution is already a complete program that passes all the test cases.
+This can happen when the accepted solution is very short, for example, fewer than three lines, and/or followed by comments or unnecessary code.
+This counts for 26 pairs. \item The prefix from the rejected solution and the prefix from the accepted solution are semantically equivalent up to variable name normalization.
+This counts for 33 pairs. \item The prefix from the rejected solution contains no control flow (\eg{} \texttt{if}, \texttt{for}, \texttt{while}) and no output clause.
+In this case, a completion can ignore the prefix.
+This counts for 141 pairs. \item The prefix from the rejected solution is bound to output wrong answers upon a certain input.
 For example, it contains a \texttt{print()} statement within a wrong condition.
 This counts for 25 pairs. \end{enumerate}